Entanglement-enabled symmetry-breaking orders: Diagnostics for long-range and short-range EESBOs

+Having defined EESBOs, in this section we provide some convenient diagnostics that can be used to check whether a symmetry-breakng order is entanglement-enabled.

-{\it Mechanisms for EESBOs.} What are the mechanisms for EESBOs?
-A simple scenario is that there are LSM-type constraints{\footnote{As commented before, in our definition the $U(1)$ filling factor is not fixed unless it is pinned by other symmetries, so there is no LSM constraint purely associated with the filling factor.}} that mandate all $G$-symmetric ground states to be long-range entangled \cite{Lieb1961, Oshikawa1999, Hastings2003, Po2017}, so the corresponding symmetry-breaking order must be entanglement-enabled.
+As discussed in the Introduction, a somewhat expected scenario that gives rise to an EESBO is if there are LSM-type constraints{\footnote{As commented before, in our definition the $U(1)$ filling factor is not fixed unless it is pinned by other symmetries, so there is no LSM constraint purely associated with the filling factor.}} that mandate all $G$-symmetric ground states to be long-range entangled \cite{Lieb1961, Oshikawa1999, Hastings2003, Po2017}, so the corresponding symmetry-breaking order must be entanglement-enabled.
 For instance, consider a kagome lattice qubit system with $G_0=SO(3)\times \z_2^T\times p6m$, \ie $G_0$ includes an $SO(3)$ spin rotation symmetry where the qubits carry spin-1/2, a $\z_2^T$ time reversal symmetry where the qubits transform as Kramers doublets, and a $p6m$ lattice symmetry that moves the locations of the qubits.
 It is proposed that $G_0 \rightarrow G=SO(3)\times p6m$ for some Hamiltonian~\cite{Gong2014} (\ie $\z_2^T$ is spontaneously broken), which has an LSM constraint mandating all $G$-symmetric ground states to be long-range entangled.
+LSM constraints therefore serve as a useful diagnostic for the long-range entangled type of EESBOs.